EricIO/draft-regext-epp-registry-lock/draft-skoglund-regext-epp-registry-lock.md

 The `<regLock:contact>` element contains the following elements:

-- `<regLock:contactID>` the contact identifier
+- `<regLock:contactID>` the contact identifier.
-- An OPTIONAL `<regLock:method>` the method used by the registry lock contact to authorize changes
+- An OPTIONAL `<regLock:method>` the method used by the registry lock contact to authorize changes.
+A server MAY restrict the allowed values.

+#### Well known `<regLock:method>` values

+A server MAY allow any value for the `<regLock:method>` element the following values have a well known definition:

+- email  - The contact will receive an email with further instructions.
+- text   - The contact will receive a text message with further instructions.
+- letter - The contact will receive a postal letter with further instructions.
+- phone  - The contact will receive a phone call with further instructions.
+- token  - The contact will be provided means to send a token to the server for authorizing changes.

 ## EPP Command Mapping